DOC-01 Document Preparation (PDF & eForms)

 The standard size of forms (documents) to be lodged for registration is 297 mm by 210 mm in external measurement (A4).
 Adequate margins (a minimum of 5 mm) must be provided on all sides.
 Binding is not permitted on original documents and if more than one sheet is used, they should be secured by two staples in the left-hand margin.

 Duplicate copies of any documents that can be accepted in duplicate may be bound if desired.
 The form should not be cut or trimmed in order to fit it into an envelope for posting.
 The paper selected must be of a type and quality approved by the Registrar of Titles (at least 80 gsm).
 Persons printing their own forms must ensure these mirror one of Landgate’s approved Land titling forms and are printed on both sides (duplexed)1.
 This excludes the electronic Record Interest - Mortgage (National Mortgage) form which aligns to a national standard and may be printed in simplex, that is, single sided.
+Care should be taken when selecting a font style and font size.
+Font size should not be smaller than 10 or 11 and preferably the font style should be Arial or Times New Roman or equivalent.2

 The new eForms must be fully completed and progressed to the ‘Print Form’ stage, which will generate the appropriate QR Code barcode to comply with Registrar of Titles approved form standards.
 Printing form ‘Print Preview’ or other print options with result in the form not being in an approved format.